madetech/handbook/roles/sfia/lead_designer.md

 - Quickly assesses the suitability of a Designer role for someone interviewing to join Made Tech.

+---

 ### Business Skills

 Demonstrates leadership.
 Communicates effectively, both formally and informally.

 #### Examples of behaviours and responsibilities

-Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
-The list is provided for illustrative purposes only.
+_Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
+The list is provided for illustrative purposes only._

-- Represents user-centred design at Made Tech at public and internally company wide events.
+- Represents user-centred design at Made Tech at public and internal company-wide events.

-- Brings together less designers to do a retro about challenges felt across the discipline.
+- Brings together designers to do a retro about challenges felt across the discipline.
 Works with others to begin actioning priorities.

 - Holds senior management to account for improving their team conditions and ways of working.